wpivis/firebase-mjolnir/README.md

 # Firebase-Mjolnir

-This project is a tool for flatten nested firebase database.
+This project is a tool for transfering nested firebase database to CSV file.
-It can be run locally on any machine or be hosted online.
+Built by React, it can be run locally or be hosted on server.

 ## Database Structure:
 In current version, the Mjolnir can deal with database followed a certain structure:
 Firebase name -> experiment name -> trial name -> record.
 Inside record, you can have as many as attributes you like, but no more nested structure.

 ## Usage
-###Type in url and api key of your firebase project
+### Type in url and api key of your firebase project
 ![url&key](https://imgur.com/TIQ8orT.png)

 ### Select the experiment you want to examine